 Every morning was a repeat performance by Father O’Malkey: the smiley greeting, the man-hand grope, the hastening to mass.
 Years later, I began to wonder if he had orchestrated girl altar servers – the first in the history of the parish – so that he would have his pick of girls to fondle.

-As soon as I could get away with it, I quit altar serving and then I quit Catholicism.
+As soon as I could get away with it, I quit altar serving and eventually, I quit Catholicism.
 Any organization with forced celibacy is going to be a problem for someone.

-My brother Job was a pure handful from the moment he was born.
+My brother Jobe who was number five in the family line-up was a pure handful from the moment he was born.
 He was a cuter-than-cute red-headed, freckled-face boy who even as a baby was making headlines around the bridge table as Mom would tell the other mothers how Job had climbed out of his crib already.
 This was before he could walk.
 It began there.

 A couple of years later, when all was quiet and perhaps Mom was baking something in the small kitchen in the Willows (our crowded townhouse on the Main St of Walden, Ontario, ( Let the Games Begin 🏀 ), little industrious Job climbed up on the stylish chrome and Formica table in the dining room eager to touch the glass chandelier.
 In that same dining room sat our beautiful upright piano that Mom had stylishly mac-tacked with orange and purple-petaled flowers (It was the 70s, Man).
 Anyway, before he could stop himself, and with little pink tongue clamped to the right side of his mouth, he systematically dismantled the whole intricate chandelier, but not a piece of glass would touch the floor.
 Four year-old Job had very carefully clutched each glass piece in his little hands and put each one down on the table top he was standing on… in exact order of its place aloft.
 He took a three-dimensional glass chandelier and made it one-dimensional.
 All Mom had to do later was carefully hook it all back up.
 She was fascinated by his ability to do this, and so were we.

-One time, at the camp (The Camp ⛺️ and Fun and Foibles at the Camp 🎣 (18)) where all nine of us moved for the summer months to be on the lake and running a tourist camp, when the lake was whipped up with white caps due to an off-shore wind, Job thought it would be interesting to push the twenty or so aluminum boats and canoes out into the water to watch the wind take them across the lake.
+One time, at the camp where all nine of us moved for the summer months to be on the lake and running a tourist camp, when the lake was whipped up with white caps due to an off-shore wind, Jobe thought it would be interesting to push the twenty or so aluminum boats and canoes out into the water to watch the wind take them across the lake.
 Imagine the spectacle that was.
 A fleet of unmanned water craft afloat in a line across a choppy eight-mile lake.
-Little Job was fascinated, jumping up and down, clapping and laughing devilishly and pointing a chubby finger at what he had done.
+Little Jobe was fascinated, jumping up and down, clapping and laughing devilishly and pointing a chubby finger at what he had done.
 Mom and Dad and our four older siblings scrambled to get the boats back, some swimming out to them, some using a motorized boat to get them.
-Who would think of doing such a thing…JOB!
+Who would think of doing such a thing…JOBE!
 Corporal punishment ensued.
 (Corporal punishment was quite popular back then.)

-In later years, Job would usually be the one getting into trouble and doing more and more high-risk things.
+In later years, Jobe would usually be the one getting into trouble and doing more and more high-risk things.
 He would dive off the top of the diving tower and off Echo Rock and the Locks — these were all very high dives and more than a little dangerous.
-Job was the only one of the seven of us to master the back-flip-and-a-half on the trampoline.
+Jobe was the only one of the seven of us to master the back-flip-and-a-half on the trampoline.
 And when it came to water-skiing, he was quite impressive – slalom-skiing beautifully and even starting from the dock or the water on one-ski, which took a great deal of strength, balance and coordination.
 His physicality was confident and true.
 He was physically gifted.
-Mr Laset attested to this fact when I called him last winter to casually affirm my Elementary school memories when forty years ago he had been our beloved coach (Mr. Laset and the Walden Games (age 10) 🥈 ).
+Mr Laset attested to this fact when I called him last winter to casually affirm my Elementary school memories when forty years ago he had been our beloved coach.
 In gymnastics, Job would fly off the spring board, catching tons of air before his hands met the leather box-horse and with high hips he would execute a beautiful hand spring.
-At the lake, Job would even ski down the Trouble River (Can U Canoe? 🛶) a twisty-turny, black-watered mysterious river that we all thought of as bottomless due to scary stories that we would tell by the camp fire.
+At the lake, Jobe would even ski down the Trouble River a twisty-turny, black-watered mysterious river that we all thought of as bottomless due to scary stories that we would tell by the camp fire.

-So…Job’s funding…right.
-Well, the ceiling was open into the loft, and when Dad would be inevitably taking a nap on a warm summer afternoon or on a rainy day, or on any day really, Job would spy Dad’s seldom-washed polyester double-knits hanging on the hook by the bedroom door.
+So…Jobe’s funding…right.
+Well, the ceiling was open into the loft, and when Dad would be inevitably taking a nap on a warm summer afternoon or on a rainy day, or on any day really, Jobe would spy Dad’s seldom-washed polyester double-knits hanging on the hook by the bedroom door.
 Stealthily, hazel eyes rolling this way and that, with a fishing rod, and pink tongue stuck out just so, he would hook said pants and reel them up, ever so quietly, stealing glances down at Dad who was crashed out on the twin bed.
 The pants would seemingly float up into the loft where he then would quickly reach his small sure hand into the right front pocket and take out the roll of cash from Dad’s polyester double-knits.
-(Every summer, Dad would busily sell various items to campers: ice, worms, fuel – all for cash Bringing Home the Bacon 🥓) Cash being cash, it was untraceable, so Job would help himself to a twenty or two (a small fortune back then) and he would be set for his next escapade.
+(Every summer, Dad would busily sell various items to campers: ice, worms, fuel – all for cash.
+Cash being cash, it was untraceable, so Jobe would help himself to a twenty or two (a small fortune back then) and he would be set for his next escapade.
 Of course, his hazel eyes keenly watching Dad, face slightly flushed, he would then expertly reel the double-knits back down to the hanging place in Dad’s room, ensuring that any noise he made at all was made when the loudest cycle of the snore was emerging from Dad.
-With the money, Job and I would sometimes go horse-back riding which back then was $5 per hour!
-Or, Job would buy gas to put in the Budd family’s motor boat tank for ever more water skiing.
-We did get paid for chores at the camp, but not nearly enough for all that Job wanted to do.
+With the money, Jobe and I would sometimes go horse-back riding which back then was $5 per hour!
+Or, Jobe would buy gas to put in the Budd family’s motor boat tank for ever more water skiing.
+We did get paid for chores at the camp, but not nearly enough for all that Jobe wanted to do.

-is treatment didn’t help Job to find his way very well.
+I believe this treatment didn’t help Jobe to find his way very well.
 His temper would flare more and more as he got closer and closer to his teenage years.
 Perhaps he would be building something with hammer and nails, and if he missed that nail, there was a very good chance the hammer would end up in the lake and hopefully your noggin’ wasn’t in its flight path.

 * * *

-Nowadays, Job is a farmer out in B.C..
+Nowadays, Jobe is a farmer out in B.C..
 We definitely do not see enough of his big smile, good heart or jovial laugh but, we will always have these memories to cherish, laugh and wonder at.
-He certainly made memories, did my brother Job.
+He certainly made memories, did my brother Jobe.

 Your son, your only, is leaving for University.